-However, Georgia Piedmont Technical College may disclose appropriately designated "directory information" without written consent unless the student has advised GPTC to the contrary.
-Directory information, which is information that is generally not considered harmful or an invasion of privacy if released, can also be disclosed to outside organizations without the student's prior written consent.

-If a student does not want GPTC to disclose directory information from his or her student education records without prior written consent, the student must notify GPTC in writing by the first day of the semester at the Office of the Registrar.
+However, TCSG or its technical colleges, may disclose appropriately designated "directory information" without written consent unless the student has advised TCSG or the technical college to the contrary.
+Public Directory information, which is information that is generally not considered harmful or an invasion of privacy if released, can also be disclosed to outside organizations without the student's prior written consent.
+If a student does not want TCSG or the technical college to disclose directory information from his or her student education records without prior written consent, the student must notify TCSG or the technical college where he or she is enrolled, in writing, by the first day of the semester at the registrar's office at his or her technical college.
 A student need only file this notification once during his or her enrollment.
 However, if there is a break in enrollment or transfer to another TCSG technical college, a new notification must be filed.

-Even if a student elects to prohibit the release of directory information, GPTC may still implement policies requiring the student to wear or present a student ID badge.
+Even if a student elects to prohibit the release of directory information, TCSG or the technical college may still implement policies requiring the student to wear or present a student ID badge.